kaijchen/VimSnake/README.md

 ## TODO

 1. fix genfood(): infinate loop when screen is full (i.e. you win)
-2. Automatic window size instead of fixed 80x24
+2. Automatic window size for each restart
 3. AutoSnake